What is Wellpride?

 Can I give Wellpride to my dog?

-In short: Yes, you can.
 As good as omega-3 fish oil is for your horse, it can provide similar benefits in dogs and other animals.
-However, if you are going to give Wellpride to other animals, including your dog, you’ll want to adjust the dose accordingly.
-For more information on appropriate dosing,read this blog on the topic or speak with your veterinarian.
+However, you’ll want to adjust the dose accordingly.
+Learn more about appropriate dosing or speak with your veterinarian.

 General Questions about Omega 3 and Fish Oil for Horses